paulvpop/ecoacoustics/annotations_to_final_submission_file.md

 ## Audio files

-Copy all the audio files that were used for annotation to the same folder as above and name it 'auido'
+Copy all the audio files that were used for annotation to the same folder as above and name it 'audio'

 ## Data extraction